ratanahaerlavynah/dreamy/_poems/29-where-is-her-mind.md

 ---
 layout: poem
-title: "Where Is Her Mind"
+title: "Where Is Her Mind?"
 order: 29
 ---